rzach/sets-logic-computation/README.md

 Both versions load `phil379.tex`, which contains the actual material.
 It in turn includes other files, most of them from the `OpenLogic` repository.
-So you won't get a complete book unless you download this into the right subdirectory of that and compile from there.
+So you won't get a complete book unless you download into the right subdirectory of and compile from there.

 [![Creative Commons License](http://mirrors.creativecommons.org/presskit/buttons/88x31/png/by.png)](http://creativecommons.org/licenses/by/4.0/)